Zyy438/FPGAudio/README.md

 As the most common and simplest fir filter structure, the direct fir filter can be easily deduced from its formula: For the input N+1 sampled signals, compare them with the corresponding elements in the corresponding signal vector.
 Multiply.
 Finally, add all the products to get the output at the moment.
 For the N+1 order fir filter of this structure, the required resources will be: N+1 multiplication units, N delay units (the system needs to temporarily store the input N signals in the register to Get N+1 current and past input signals) and an adder with N+1 inputs.

+The coefficients of the FIR filter can be divided into four cases: 1.
+The order is even and the coefficients are even symmetric about the center of symmetry.
+2. The order is even and the coefficients are oddly symmetric about the center of symmetry.
+3. The order is odd and the coefficients are even symmetric about the center of symmetry.
+4. The order is odd and the coefficient is oddly symmetric about the center of symmetry.

+For the first situation,

 ### cascade type

 ### frequency sampling type